tphyahoo/levidge-bitcoin-watching-wallet/README.md

 # Configure supervisor to run bitcoin as a service

-Edit the files to be copied below so the path to bitcoin config files for testnet and mainnet are correct.
+Edit the files to be copied below so the path to bitcoin executable and config files for testnet and mainnet are correct.
 Then...

 	thomas@levidge-do1:~/levidge-bitcoin-watching-wallet$ sudo cp dotfiles/etc/supervisor/conf.d/bitcoind* /etc/supervisor/conf.d/